imrobintomar/AI-Therapist-Chatbot/readme.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## 👥 Support

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For support, please open an issue in the GitHub repository or contact me @ Itsrobintomar@gmail.com.

----
-*Note: This chatbot is designed for educational purposes and should not be used as a replacement for professional mental health services.*